-- present engagingly a comprehensive content which is the basis of knowledge and understanding of the Catholic faith;
+- teach content which is the based on the knowledge and understanding of the Catholic faith;

 - continually deepen their religious and theological understanding and be able to communicate this effectively;

-- present an authentic vision of the Church’s moral and social teaching so that pupils can make a critique of the underlying trends in contemporary culture and society;
+- present the Church’s moral and social teaching so that pupils can make a critique of the underlying trends in contemporary culture and society;

 - raise their awareness of the faith and traditions of other religious communities in order to respect and understand them;